MicrosoftDocs/customer-insights/ci-docs/audience-insights/predictions-overview.md

 - Entity name: Name of the entity that needs to be modified to improve the model performance.
 - Details: Details about the error, warning, or recommendation.

-## Troubleshoot a failed prediction

-1. Go to **Intelligence** > **Predictions** and select the **My predictions** tab.

-1. Select the vertical ellipses next to the prediction you want to view error logs for.

-1. Select **Logs**.

-1. Review all the errors.
-There are several types of errors that can occur, and they describe what condition caused the error.
-For example, an error that there's not enough data to accurately predict is typically resolved by loading additional data into Customer Insights.

 ## Refresh a prediction